meromeofbacca/TfL-Cycling-Data-Insights/README.md

 ## Build models
 - Run dbt build --vars '{'is_test_run':'false'}'
 - Refresh BigQuery to find your models in the new dataset dbt created under the name {your_bigquery_dataset}_models

+# Next Steps/Improvements
+- Use spark to create more exploratory tables using parallization
+- Use Tableau to create a concise and visually improved dashboard